hyperfy-io/hyperfy-docs/docs/developers/quick-start.md

 ## Upload to Hyperfy

-Ensure you are connected to Hyperfy:
+Ensure you are connected to Hyperfy.
+This will open a hyperfy web page, if you are already connected it will tell you to close your browser window, otherwise it will ask you to connect with WalletConnect or MetaMask:

 ```bash
 npm run connect